 If a diaper change is called for after your child is completely dressed, or if your child has a meltdown, or if you guys crack up over something incredibly silly, the pictures will reflect that.
 And the pictures taken over the course of our session will also reveal affection and joy to balance out the frustration, to put everything in perspective.

 We do not need your children to be on their best behavior during our session.
 We just want them to be themselves.
-And if your parenting instinct is to try and calm them down, that's fine.
-But you should not use my presence as an attempt to get them to behave themselves, because then they'll rebel against me, and that's no good for anyone involved.
+And if your parenting instinct is to try and calm them down, that's fine, too.
+But you should not use my presence as an attempt to get them to behave themselves (eg "honey, please calm down, Adam is trying to make pictures of you..."), because then they'll rebel against me, and that's no good for anyone involved.

 If your child runs off, that is perfectly fine.
-He/she will come back and pictures of kids running can be cool, too.
+He/she will come back and pictures of kids running are cool, too.

 Our time together is all about love, reciprocity, respect, and accepting your child on his/her terms.
 If he or she doesn't consent to be photographed, I put my camera down.
 If a child glares at me while I'm taking a picture, I simply stop and ask them if it would be okay to show them a picture on the back of my camera.
 Once they understand what I'm doing, children who initially were resistant to my presence tend to let their guard down.

-I have a young son, and it's very important to me that children feel respected.
+I have a young son, and I've learned firsthand how very important it is that children feel respected.
 Small people with big emotions appreciate it when we respect their feelings and wishes.
 In my experience, conveying this respect is usually enough to really win them over.
-I've had children who wanted me to stop at some point, completely change their minds.
-But honestly, more often than not, there are really no issues in the first place.
+I've had children who wanted me to stop at some point completely change their minds and want to help me take pictures.
+Honestly, more often than not, there are really no issues in the first place.

 The three-hour-session is ideal for children 4 and under.
 The stamina of this group doesn't merit a longer session, especially if they start napping.
 It's worth documenting what it's like to stroll a sleeping child around NYC, but not for too long.